virgo-agent-toolkit/super-agent/README.md

 [1,"echo",{"":2}]
 ```

-The agent will respond with it's deserialized version of your function,
+The agent will respond with its deserialized version of your function,
 serialized back into JSON.

 ```json
 [-1,{"":4}]
 ```

-You can then call this function using the negative of it's ID, passing in as
+You can then call this function using the negative of its ID, passing in as
 many arguments as you want.

 ```json